markjnkim/es_mod/01-html/content/step-3-hero.md

   </div>
 </section>
 ```
+For our heading, we have chosen the `h3` element.
+But why not the `h1` or `h4` for that matter?
+The smaller the number like an `h1` represents the scope and significance of this heading.
+The main header would receive the `h1` while the section header is designated as the `h2`.
+So since this heading is less significant, the `h3` is the right choice.
+Designating the significance of the heading is very important to screen readers to assist accessibility.

+After adding the text content from the mock-up, we find a `<p>` tag.
+The `p` stands for paragraph and is an element used to render normal styled text like text in the body of a page.
+The browser will not add font-size or font-weight to the content of this element, but will make the `display` property, mentioned in the last lesson, a `block` element.

+> **Rewind**: Remember `<h1>` to `<h6>` and `<p>` tags are `block` elements meaning they start on their own new line and any following elements appear on its own new line.

+> **Deep Dive**: For a nice visual explainer for the display property look [here.](https://codeburst.io/block-level-and-inline-elements-the-difference-between-div-and-span-2f8502c1f95b)

 > **Pro Tip**: Learn keyboard shortcuts to greatly increase your speed and efficiency.
 Look into the VS Code shortcuts as well as for Chrome for your operating system for Save, Format, Open in Default Browser, and much more for [Mac](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-macos.pdf) and [Windows](https://code.visualstudio.com/shortcuts/keyboard-shortcuts-windows.pdf).
 They are also labeled in your menu options.
 It is also a great idea to select the `Auto Save` option in the `File` menu due to all the time saved from forgetting to do that.